 DOL.Budget@labor.nc.gov

-The Legal Affairs Division advises the commissioner and the department as a whole on a wide variety of legal issues related to the N.C.
+The Legal Affairs Office advises the commissioner and the department as a whole on a wide variety of legal issues related to the N.C.
 Department of Labor.
-The division also handles all rulemaking activity pertaining to the 13 acts the department enforces.
+The office also handles all rulemaking activity pertaining to the 13 acts the department enforces.

 Please be advised that Legal Affairs is prohibited from providing legal advice to members of the public.